pingcap/docs/dev/tidb-in-kubernetes/maintain/lightning.md

 If the lightning fails to restore data, follow the below steps to do manual intervention:

   i.
 Delete the lightning job by `kubectl delete job -n <namespace> <release-name>-tidb-lightning` ii.
-Create the lightning job again with `failFast` disabled by `helm template pingcap/tidb-lightning --name <release-name> --set failFast=false | kubectl apply -n <namespace> -f -` iii.
+Create the lightning job again with `failFast` disabled by `helm template pingcap/tidb-lightning --name <release-name> --set failFast=false -f tidb-lightning-values.yaml | kubectl apply -n <namespace> -f -` iii.
 When the lightning pod is running again, use `kubectl exec -it -n <namesapce> <tidb-lightning-pod-name> sh` to exec into the lightning container. iv.
 Get the startup script by `cat /proc/1/cmdline`
   v.
 Diagnose the lightning following the [troubleshooting guide](/how-to/troubleshoot/tidb-lightning/#tidb-lightning-troubleshooting)